refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 ### Publish release

-The "publish release" workflow is triggered when a PR is merged to `main`.
-Usually, this will be the PR created earlier in the draft release workflow.
+The "publish release" workflow is triggered when a release or hotfix PR is merged to `main`.
+Usually, this will be the PR created earlier in the "Draft release" workflow.

 The workflow takes care of the following: